BY DOUG H., LANGUAGE RECORDING COORDINATOR

-I was boarding a plane in the U.S. on April 24th for a 3-week trip through Asia, when I – like you perhaps – started hearing reports of the devastating earthquake in Nepal.
-This caught my attention as I was scheduled to be there 5 days later, after a brief stop in Thailand.
-Quickly, though, my mind changed to the Nepali people and our relationships with many ministry organizations, mostly based in Kathmandu.
-My heart was drawn to them and I wanted to continue my plans to go to Nepal and help out wherever possible.
+In April of 2015, I had plans to board a plane for a three-week trip through Asia when I started hearing the reports of an earthquake in Nepal.
+They really caught my attention, as I was scheduled to be there five days later after a brief stop in Thailand.
+Quickly, my mind went to the Nepali people and our relationships with many Kathmandu-based ministry organizations.
+My heart was drawn to them, and I wanted to continue my plans to go to Nepal and help out wherever possible.

-One of the recording teams was working on a project in Kathmandu when the earthquake hit.
-Here is what they had to say about their experiences during the aftermath:
+One of our recording teams was working on a project in Kathmandu when the earthquake hit.
+They had this to say about their experiences during the aftermath:

-[Second message] “We were stuck under a roof while worship service was going on.
-The roof fell on all who attended the service.
-[My teammate] is having pain in his back and I am having pain in my left ankle; but we are not able to consult any doctor due to lack of doctors and medical facility.
+"We were stuck under a roof during worship service.
+The roof fell on all who attended.
+My teammate is experiencing back pain and my left ankle hurts, but we are not able to consult any doctor due to lack of doctors and medical facilities.

-We experienced so many times like we were floating and the earth was shaking.
-This has happened more than 70 times, as per Nepal radio news.
-Day and night all are staying in open spaces.
+"So many times, it felt like we were floating and the earth was shaking.
+People are staying in open spaces.
 There is fear for all.
-At any time anything may happen.
-Emergency is declared in the country and most foreigners are in the process of leaving.
-The people have already started to face difficulties for their basic needs such as power, water, cooking gas, etc.”
+At any time, anything may happen.
+The government has declared a national emergency, and most foreigners are in the process of leaving.
+The Nepalese people have already started to face difficulties fulfilling their basic needs such as power, water, cooking gas, etc."

-God even used one of the undamaged Proclaimers to miraculously encourage a community of Newari people following the earthquake:
+Despite the terror and pain, God used one of the undamaged Proclaimers sent by donors to miraculously encourage a community of Newari people following the earthquake:

-“A house belonging to one of the speakers collapsed in the earthquake.
-One day after the earthquake, while he and his family were removing the wood, bricks, and other things from the rubble to a safe place, they heard some sound.
-So they searched for the source of the sound from one point to the other.
-They could clearly hear the sound was in the Newari language, so they continued to search out where the sound was coming from.
+"A house belonging to one of the speakers collapsed in the earthquake.
+Afterwards, while he and his family were removing the wood, bricks, and other rubble to a safe place, they heard a voice speaking the Newari language among the debris.
+They searched and searched for the source.